Nervous Breakdown (EP): Release history

 The EP is still in print both in its original form (a 7" vinyl EP), as a 5" CD single, and as part of the anthology The First Four Years.
 It was also available at times as a 3" CD single, a 10" colored vinyl EP, and as part of the various artists compilation of SST singles, The 7 Inch Wonders of the World.

+Legacy

+The EP introduced future lead singer Henry Rollins to the band.

+The song "Fix Me" was featured in the 17th episode of the first season of Young Sheldon.

 Track listing

 Personnel

 Adapted from the album liner notes.